1jour1vin

 Eye

-Deep, dark red colour
+Deep, dark red color

 Nose

-Intense, slightly toasted, black fruit notes
+Intense, slightly toasted, notes of dark fruit

 Mouth